darylducks17/learning-puppeteer/README.md

 - Use it to automate anything in the browser, from taking screenshots and generating PDFs to navigating through and testing complex UIs and analysing performance.
 - It is developed by the Chrome DevTools team released Puppeteer in 2017.
 - Google owns Puppeteer and the Chrome team maintains it, but it's developed as an open-source project.
+- Very quick test execution compared to other testing frameworks.

 ## Notes